 Daniel Rosenblum - New York

-Dan Rosenblum is founder of the Carbon Tax Center based in New York.
-He has worked for over thirteen years as an energy and environmental attorney advocating for increased energy efficiency and the expanded use of renewable energy.
+Dan Rosenblum is Secretary of the FIE Board.
+He is founder of the Carbon Tax Center based in New York has worked for over thirteen years as an energy and environmental attorney advocating for increased energy efficiency and the expanded use of renewable energy.
 He is a graduate of Northwestern University School of Law.

 Jonathan Zasloff - Los Angeles